 Possible Army Residence Community Concert.
 The SAL might sing at the ARC on a Saturday vigil mass followed by a small concert.
 The best date is October 14, 2017, before we get too close to the Christmas season.
 Gary made a motion to send the October 14th date to the membership.
 Raleigh seconded the motion and it was passed by the BOD.

-Mark led a discussion about a possible Liturgical Sangerfest to help raise money to update the equipment for Catholic Television of San Antonio.
+Mark led a discussion about a possible Liturgical Sängerfest to help raise money to update the equipment for Catholic Television of San Antonio.
 Several church choirs could sing.
 Tickets would be sold and the concert could be recorded for a later CD.

 OLD BUSINESS: